badoet/ionic-framework/core/src/components/searchbar/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the specified `ion-searchbar`.
+Sets focus on the specified `syg-searchbar`.
 Use this method instead of the global `input.focus()`.

 #### Returns